satellite-image-deep-learning/techniques/README.md

 * [Labeled SAR imagery dataset of ten geophysical phenomena from Sentinel-1 wave mode](https://www.seanoe.org/data/00456/56796/) consists of more than 37,000 SAR vignettes divided into ten defined geophysical categories
 * [Deep Learning and SAR Applications](https://towardsdatascience.com/deep-learning-and-sar-applications-81ba1a319def)

+## Neural nets in space
+Processing on board a satellite allows less data to be downlinked. e.g. super-resolution image might take 8 images to generate, then a single image is downlinked.
+Other applications include cloud detection and collision avoidance.
+* [Lockheed Martin and USC to Launch Jetson-Based Nanosatellite for Scientific Research Into Orbit - Aug 2020](https://news.developer.nvidia.com/lockheed-martin-usc-jetson-nanosatellite/) - One app that will run on the GPU-accelerated satellite is SuperRes, an AI-based application developed by Lockheed Martin, that can automatically enhance the quality of an image.
+* [Intel to place movidius in orbit to filter images of clouds at source - Oct 2020](https://techcrunch.com/2020/10/20/intel-is-providing-the-smarts-for-the-first-satellite-with-local-ai-processing-on-board/) - Getting rid of these images before they’re even transmitted means that the satellite can actually realize a bandwidth savings of up to 30%
+* Whilst not involving neural nets the [PyCubed](https://www.notion.so/PyCubed-4cbfac7e9b684852a2ab2193bd485c4d) project gets a mention here as it is putting python on space hardware such as the [V-R3x](https://www.nasa.gov/ames/v-r3x)
+* [WorldFloods](https://watchers.news/2021/07/11/worldfloods-ai-pioneered-at-oxford-for-global-flood-mapping-launches-into-space/) will pioneer the detection of global flood events from space, launched on June 30, 2021.
+[This paper](https://arxiv.org/pdf/1910.03019.pdf) describes the model which is run on Intel Movidius Myriad2 hardware capable of processing a 12 MP image in less than a minute

 # ML best practice
 This section includes tips and ideas I have picked up from other practitioners including [ai-fast-track](https://github.com/ai-fast-track), [FraPochetti](https://github.com/FraPochetti) & the IceVision community
 * Almost all imagery data on the internet is in RGB format, and common techniques designed for working with this 3 band imagery may fail or need significant adaptation to work with multiband data (e.g. 13-band Sentinel 2)